cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/local-discourse-on-vagrant.md

 ### Vagrant plugins

-While this is not absolutely required it helps to keep a smooth vagrant workflow:
+While this is not absolutely required the following two vagrant plugins help to ensure a smooth vagrant workflow:

     > vagrant plugin install vagrant-reload
     > vagrant plugin install vagrant-vbguest